 They are perfect to have on hand to hang that valuable picture, fix broken merchandise, touch up dings and dents, etc… Helping to keep your booth in tip-top shape.

 The first day setting up was a very long day for sure…

 But the owner, Lisa, couldn’t have been more helpful and accommodating.
 And her nickname is MacGyver!

 She nicely offered me price tags and a non-smudge pen to use until my new price tags came in, and she even fixed a broken wheel on a French market basket that I wanted to show off in my booth.

 She has the best candy treats, too, with an old-fashioned candy counter available in the store!

 Love the beautiful flower touches she added to my booth too.

 You may also enjoy the post JUST 4 BLUE DISHES ON THE 4TH OF JULY.

-As this week comes to an end, my vintage window booth is all set up at the Vintage Soul and next week I’ll be adding all my custom price tags, and sign, and starting back out to go “Thrifting with the Gals“.
+As this week ends, my vintage window booth is all set up at the Vintage Soul, and next week, I’ll be adding all my custom price tags and signs and starting back out to go “Thrifting with the Gals.”

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today from our Home in Vermont.